Everything you need to know about the most efficient HVAC technology on the market.

 Transferring heat energy doesn’t require as much electricity as producing it, so heat pumps can keep every room in the house comfortable—for a much lower energy cost.
 Check out the video below for a quick explainer.

-Of course, a lower utility bill isn’t the only reason to get an energy-efficient heat pump system—conventional heating and cooling systems aren’t very kind to our planet.
+Of course, a lower energy use isn’t the only reason to get an energy-efficient heat pump system—conventional heating and cooling systems aren’t very kind to our planet.
 In New York, for example, traditional HVAC causes 32% of the greenhouse gas emissions and is responsible for a whopping 37% of the state’s energy consumption.
 Opting for a heat pump system instead is better for you, the earth, and future generations.

 What are the advantages and disadvantages of a heat pump?

 Now, let’s talk pros and cons of heat pumps for houses.
 Here’s why you might consider replacing your standard heating and cooling system with a heat pump system (and a few reasons why it might not be right for you).

 Let’s get the cons out of the way first.